kmp1/zephyr_arduino101_base/README.md

 - clean
 - build
 - deploy
+- x86_debug_server (this one starts the openocd debug server for x86 that you can attach GDB to)
-- openocd (this one starts the openocd debug server running that you can attach GDB to)
+- arc_debug_server (this one starts the openocd debug server for arc that you can attach GDB to)

 The project is split into an `x86` and an `arc` area where you can put the code you want to run on each core.